isabellapedraza/airport-polygon-verifier/README.md

 5. All given and outputted coordinates are all in decimal degrees.

-6. The length of the list of coordinates is **not** upper bounded, but is lower bounded to be greater than or equal to 3 (since diagons are not considered valid polygons).
+6. The length of the list of coordinates is **not** upper bounded, but is lower bounded to be greater than or equal to 3 (since single points and diagons are not considered valid polygons).

-7. The list of coordinates represents a [**simple** polygon](https://en.wikipedia.org/wiki/Simple_polygon) with only straight edges of the lowest possible distance between vertices.
+7. The list of coordinates represents a [**simple**](https://en.wikipedia.org/wiki/Simple_polygon) or [**self-intersecting**](https://en.wikipedia.org/wiki/List_of_self-intersecting_polygons#:~:text=Self%2Dintersecting%20polygons%2C%20crossed%20polygons,polygons%2C%20whose%20edges%20never%20cross.) polygon with only straight edges of the lowest possible distance between vertices.

-8. Polygon coordinates create a polygon with no self-intersecting edges.

 9. Polygon will be "drawn" in the order of the list of coordinates.